 • A Specialist Engineering Project

 Other units offered will include Further Engineering Mathematics, and a broad range of engineering units to support a variety of career paths and university courses.

 After successful completion of the first year, students will have gained a Foundation Diploma.
 They may then choose to go on to gain the full Extended Diploma in the second year.

 Guest speakers from industry are frequently invited to the college and there are also visits to local companies and engineering exhibitions.
 Recent activities have included visits to universities, companies, London and Blackpool.

 Apart from the three external examinations, all other units are internally assessed by assignment to national standards.

 A large proportion of our students go on to study a variety of engineering disciplines at University.
-Students can progress to the Combined Engineering (Hons) degree here at the college or progress to higher apprenticeships or into industry as a technician engineer.
+Students can also progress to higher apprenticeships or into industry as a technician engineer.